duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 <img src="{{ page.root }}/fig/r-plotting/history.png" width="700"/>

 In the lower right panel are tabs for Files, Plots, Packages, Help, and Viewer.
-You used the Packages tab to install tidyverse.

 We'll spend more time in each of these tabs as we go through the workshop, so we won't spend a lot of time discussing them now.